COVID-19 and International Travel

 Current Situation

-All eligible travellers should complete a COVID-19 vaccine series along with any additional recommended doses in Canada, at least 14 days before travelling.
+All eligible travellers should ideally complete a COVID-19 vaccine series in Canada, along with any additional recommended doses (boosters), at least 14 days before travelling.

 • The COVID-19 vaccines used in Canada are effective at preventing severe illness, hospitalization, and death from COVID-19.
 They can also provide some protection against infection with the virus that causes COVID-19.